prthvk/prthvk.github.io/README.md

 <h3 id="credit-card-defaulter-analyzer">House Price Predictor</h3>

 <ul>
-  <li>Developed a machine learning model to predict house prices with historical data.
-Experimented with algorithms (e.g., Random Forest, XGBoost, Logistic Regression, etc.) and hyperparameter tuning to improve the model's accuracy.</li>
+  <li>Built a machine learning model to predict house prices using historical data and optimized accuracy with algorithms like Random Forest and XGBoost.</li>
+  <li>Conducted exploratory data analysis (EDA), feature engineering, and dimensionality reduction to enhance model performance.</li>
+    <li>Trained and evaluated multiple models with hyperparameter tuning, achieving a mean absolute error (MAE) of ~$17,000.</li>
-  <li>Created informative visualizations to showcase the importance of features, correlations, trends, and model performance metrics, and with feature engineering, achieved a mean absolute error (MAE) of ~$17000.</li>
+      <li>Created visualizations to analyze the importance of features, correlations, trends, and model performance metrics.</li>
 </ul>